Lyrics:Evil Things [Live version (a)]:

 You see these cities far away

-The Song:"Evil Things" is a new Beck song, that made its debut on stage on February 26, 2002.
-Eddie Vedder joined him, which is a bit odd considering it was a previously unheard Beck song.
+"Evil Things" was initially heard by fans on stage on February 26, 2002.
+Eddie Vedder joined him, which is a bit odd considering it was a previously unknown Beck song.
 But still, their two voices work well together, though Eddie stays in the background.
 It's a relatively dark, moody song.